Hilary Linzie, MD ’17 Presents Award-Winning Poster at Psychiatry Conference

 Dr. Linzie’s poster, “Handoff of Medication-Assisted Treatment for Alcohol Use Disorder from Acute Care to Primary Care,” discussed results from a research project she led with colleagues at the Ohio State University (OSU) Wexner Medical Center, where she is a second-year resident.

-“We see a lot of patients admitted for complications of substance abuse disorders, like alcohol withdrawal,” says Dr. Linzie, a Toledo native.
+“We see a lot of patients admitted for complications of substance abuse disorders, like alcohol withdrawal,” says Dr. Linzie, a Toledo native who earned her bachelor's degree at the University of Toledo.
 “So we looked at what happens after we do a treatment intervention, how primary care doctors continue the treatment, and how we can ensure a smooth transition for the patient once they leave the hospital.”

 After conducting a survey among internal medicine and family physicians within the OSU network, Dr. Linzie found that they generally felt comfortable continuing medication-assisted treatment (MAT) for alcohol use disorder, but less so starting that treatment on their own.
 The findings also suggested that increased access to specialists such as addiction specialists or C-L psychiatrists, as well as more education on MAT itself, would help primary care doctors increase their use of MAT.